How WEIRD is Usable Privacy and Security Research? (Extended Version): Results

 \begin{savenotes}

 \end{savenotes}

 Table~\ref{table:results_overview} shows the number of participant samples and participants among 485 papers for which we were able to identify or infer the participants' countries.
-In terms of the number of participant samples, a large majority of UPS papers involve Western participant samples (78.89\%, 624/791).
-This is higher than the results in the Linxen study~\cite{CHI2021_Linxen} that surveyed the HCI field (73.13\%).
-In terms of the number of participants, 226,872 were involved in user studies.
-Except for 4,836 participants who were reported as ``and other'' and the details were not available, 82.79\% (183,828/222,036) of participants were from Western countries.
+In terms of the number of participant samples, a large majority of UPS papers involved Western participant samples (78.89\%, 624/791).
+This is higher than the results in the Linxen study~\cite{CHI2021_Linxen} that reviewed studies in the HCI field (73.13\%).
+In terms of the number of participants, 226,872 were involved in UPS user studies.
+Except for 4,836 participants who were reported as ``and other'' and whose details were not available, 82.79\% (183,828/222,036) of participants were from Western countries.
 Although our analysis methods are the same as those in the Linxen study~\cite{CHI2021_Linxen}, please note that this is a conservative estimate, given that we only included papers for which we were able to identify or infer participants' countries.
-In addition, it is not possible to estimate how many non-Westerners were among the participants who were reported as ``and other.''
+If researchers recruited non-Westerners, they would probably have reported it because it is an uncommon practice.
+Thus, we are concerned that the true percentage of the Western participant samples is much higher.

-Figure~\ref{Figs:sample_year} shows the temporal changes in the percentages of Western, non-Western, and U.S. participant samples over the five-year period.
-While the Linxen study reported that the percentage of non-Western participant samples in CHI papers largely increased (16.31\% to 30.24\%, 1.85x) between 2016--2020, our results unveiled that the percentage in UPS papers between 2017--2021 slightly decreased (25.00\% to 20.77\%, 0.83x).
+Figure~\ref{Figs:fiveyear} shows the temporal changes in the percentages of Western, non-Western, and U.S. participant samples over the five-year period.
+Whereas the Linxen study reported that the percentage of non-Western participant samples in CHI papers largely increased (16.31\% to 30.24\%, 1.85x) between 2016--2020, our results unveiled that the percentage in UPS papers between 2017--2021 slightly decreased (25.00\% to 20.77\%, 0.83x).

 \begin{savenotes}

 \end{savenotes}